3thr3n/games_discount_promotion_service/README.md

 ### Creating from scratch
  - Copy the `.env_template` and rename it to `.env` and edit it to your needs
  - Run `npm install`
- - Start these in dev-mode run `npm run dev`
+ - To start in dev-mode, run `npm run dev`

 To build the docker-image use `docker-compose build`